spedas-j/spedas_watch/idl/external/aacgm_v2/README.txt

 3. Untar the contents of the .tar file into a directory

-4. Setup the magnetic field model by putting the GUFM1/IGRF coefficients file (magmodel_1590-2020.txt) somewhere or leaving them in the current directory and setting the environment variable IGRF_COEFFS to the fully qualified path, i.e.,
+4. Setup the magnetic field model by putting the GUFM1/IGRF coefficients file (magmodel_1590-2025.txt) somewhere or leaving them in the current directory and setting the environment variable IGRF_COEFFS to the fully qualified path, i.e.,

-   IGRF_COEFFS=/directory_you_put_IGRF_coefs_in/magmodel_1590-2020.txt
+   IGRF_COEFFS=/directory_you_put_IGRF_coefs_in/magmodel_1590-2025.txt

 5. Test software by running test.idl by typing:

    idl test.idl

    from the command line.
-The output should be self-explanitory.
+The output should be self-explanatory.
 Any errors should be reported to simon.shepherd@dartmouth.edu.

    Looking at test.idl will give you an idea of how to use the software.
 The